Bright Sparks family talks

 This event saw an audience of more than 150 adults and children looking on in wonder as the story of the Apollo lunar landing was unravelled through an interactive event and lecture featuring astronaut costumes, air rockets and even a gravity demonstration using a BMX bike!

-The strong success of this event has now led the way for a new and larger scale summer programme with three, brand-new family events on offer as part of the Bright Sparks family talks series, held in the Djanogly Theatre at Lakeside Arts.
+The strong success of this event has now led the way for a new and larger scale summer programme with two, brand-new family events on offer as part of the Bright Sparks family talks series, held in the Djanogly Theatre at Lakeside Arts.

 When are the talks and what are they about?